chitika/cmr/README.md

 > ##### experimental arguments
 ```
-    -j --join-reducer   reducer to use for join [requires bucket and aggregate parameters to be specified]
-    -B --bucket         split job into buckets to parallelize final reduce [requires aggregates]
     -a --aggregates     number of aggregates in mapped data
     -F --force          force run (overwrite output path)
     -S --sort           sort